New York Schools & Colleges Will Remain Closed For The Rest Of The Academic Year

 He said that there are no plans to keep schools closed in the fall, because it is too far in the future to predict what the state of coronavirus will be by then.
 If any school were to reopen in the future, social distancing protocol and wearing masks would be required where gatherings are held.
 The transportation system would also require fewer students.

-In the mean time, the governor asked schools to make plans for reopening, reports CNBC.
+In the meantime, the governor asked schools to make plans for reopening, reports CNBC.

 “We want schools now to start developing a plan to reopen,” Cuomo said.
 “The plan has to have protocols in place that incorporate everything that we are now doing in society and everything that we learned.”